ecg-icas/icas/src/source/ads.rst

  * - `cost`
    - Optional
    - Cost of shipping in cents.
 Only valid when type is *SHIP*.
 Must be greater than or equal to 0.
+Field can be omitted if costs are unknown.

  * - `time`
    - Optional
-   - Delivery time.
+   - Time it takes to deliver the ad.
 Only valid when type is *SHIP*.
 Supported values are "2d-5d", "6d-10d"  and everything in the form "<number>d" where <number> is > 0.
+Field can be omitted if time is unknown.

  * - `pickupLocation`
    - Mandatory when type is *PICKUP*